srikanth-menda-97/srikanth-menda-97/README.md

 ## 👋 About Me

 > **Startup-minded engineer** who takes products from idea to customer delivery.
-> 5+ years building at startups, currently pursuing MS CS at Syracuse University.
+> 5+ years building at startups, MS CS at Syracuse University.
 > I love working close to founders, shipping fast, and owning the full stack.

 <br/>